prime31/Nez/README.md

 [![Join the chat](https://img.shields.io/badge/discord-join-7289DA.svg?logo=discord&longCache=true&style=flat)](https://discord.gg/uFtGHNv)

+There is a new `PascalCase` branch that converts all the camelCase API over to PascalCase.
+Stop by the Discord channel and feel free to let us know if you would prefer if the PascalCase branch becomes the new Nez public API.

 Nez aims to be a lightweight 2D framework that sits on top of MonoGame/FNA.
 It provides a solid base for you to build a 2D game on.
 Some of the many features it includes are:

 - Scene/Entity/Component system with Component render layer tracking and optional entity systems (an implementation that operates on a group of entities that share a specific set of components)